Welcome to the Wilson School District Business Office webpage

-To reiterate: The Mercantile/Business Privilege Tax 2020 Final/2021 Estimate return filing and tax payment will be due (postmarked) on May 17, 2021.
-Penalty and Interest on late tax payments will begin to accrue on May 18, 2021.
+To reiterate: The Mercantile/Business Privilege Tax 2021 Final/2022 Estimate return filing and tax payment will be due (postmarked) on April 18, 2022.
+Penalty and Interest on late tax payments will begin to accrue on April 19, 2022.

 The Wilson School District is located in south central Berks County, adjacent to the City of Reading, the County Seat, thirty miles northeast of the City of Lancaster, fifty miles northwest of the City of Philadelphia and twenty-five miles east of the City of Lebanon.
 Covering 38.6 square miles, the School District serves the residents of the Townships of Lower Heidelberg and Spring, the Borough of Sinking Spring and a portion of the Borough of Wyomissing, north of U. S. Route 422.
 The School District is part of the Reading Metropolitan Statistical Area (MSA).
 The population, according to the 2010 Federal Census, is 48,738.